ginfolab/hyper_pan_network/01_pipeline/README.md

 ### Step 6: Internal Topological Benchmarking
 Calculates network topological properties (Modularity, Clustering Coefficient, Density) across varying Universality ($U$) cutoffs.
 Identifies the empirical stabilization point ($U=15$) where the core network architecture forms.

+💡 Precaution: This script dynamically detects available CPU cores and allocates availableCores() - 3 to the furrr backend.
+If running on a constrained environment or a personal laptop, manually adjust num_cores inside the script to avoid system freezing.

 ```bash
 Rscript "Internal index compares differences in network types (such as modularity, etc.).R"